omidbachari/rack-work/rack.md

 3. Our rack app returns a response to the server.
 4. The server sends a response back to the browser.

 At heart, the road map illustrates the purpose of rack.
 With our browser and server running, the browser sends a request by pointing to a URL.
 The server then provides us some magic to clean up the request and turn it into something we can use.
 That's where rack finds it's place.
 Rack is the first stop for that parsed and ready HTTP request.
-Rack can then take the parsed request and hand it to Rails or Sinatra.
+Rack could then take the parsed request and hand it to Rails or Sinatra.
 For this assignment, our rack app will provide all of the behavior, in and of itself.
+So, we will handle the parsed request.
 Since a rack app is just Ruby code, that means we have an opportunity to use this easy to learn and expressive language to determine the response we'll send to the server.
 The server then sends (usually) a string of HTML back to the browser for rendering.

 ## Building a Rack Application